dar3k93/Service-Enumeration/services_enumeration.md

 ```
 nslookup -query=mx [victim_address]
 ```
-### How to find all of the available DNS records of a domain.
+### How to find all of the available DNS records of a domain
 You can see all the available DNS records.
 ```
 nslookup -type=any [victim_address]
 ```

 ### How to check the using of a specific DNS Server
-You can review a particular DNS server
+You can review a particular DNS server.
 ```
 nslookup example.com [ns1.victim_address]
 ```
-### How to check the Reverse DNS Lookup.
+### How to check the Reverse DNS Lookup
 How verify if an IP address is related to a specific domain
 ```
 nslookup 10.20.30.40